-The 1955 Franklin Half Dollar represented the first of two years when production was limited to only the Philadelphia Mint.
+The 1955 Franklin Half Dollar (Buy on eBay) represented the first of two years when production was limited to only the Philadelphia Mint.
 The mintage levels also declined for these years, with the present issue having the lowest mintage for the entire series.
 Despite this fact, the coins do not carry a premium at grade levels through gem.

 Production of proof coinage continued to expand, with the Philadelphia Mint striking 378,200 of the 1955 Proof Franklin Half Dollars.
 This year, the Mint would also begin packaging the popular annual sets in flat packs, which served as better long term storage for the coins.
 Quality of the proof coins also improved, with cameo and deep cameo finishes occurring more frequently than earlier years.